bogdanmic/phabricator-hipchat-notifications-UNSUPPORTED/README.md

     $from = 'Phabricator'; # here you can configure the user that will apear as the sender of the message

 **NOTE:** I know this is not pretty and very user friendly but it will have to do for now.

+For instalation I used the standard paths, meaning that I placed the library next to phabricator.
+And since the configuration documentation for phabricator was confusing (at least for me), and maybe incomplete, I added in the file **<phabricator-folder>/conf/local/local.json**, the following:

+	"events.listeners"     : ["PhabricatorHipChatEventListener"],
+    "load-libraries"       : {
+    "hipchat-notifications" : "phabricator-hipchat-notifications\/src\/"
+    },

+at the top.
+I know i should have used the **./bin/config set** but somehow i did not manage to send it JSON data.
+Maybe next time :(